KrishBharadwaj5678/rzp-integration/README.md

 ### 3. Frontend Setup

-Open a new terminal window/tab, then:
+Open a new terminal, then:

 ```bash
 cd frontend